 We agree that an entity should not recognise any assets or liabilities created by a regulatory agreement other than regulatory assets and regulatory liabilities and other assets and liabilities, if any, that are already required or permitted to be recognised by IFRS Standards.
-However, in our view, regulatory assets and regulatory liabilities determined applying the proposed requirements would not faithfully represent the enforceable rights and obligations arising from a regulatory agreement.
+However, in our view, regulatory assets and regulatory liabilities determined applying the proposed requirements in paragraphs B15 and B3-B9 would not faithfully represent the enforceable rights and obligations arising from a regulatory agreement.
 Please see our comments to question 3 below.